THE HORN wouldn’t quit. The dust and insects danced in the yellow of the headlights that beamed forward in the dark of the night.

 They were young, the driver and passenger.
 Young love I suppose you would call it.
 She used to babysit for a couple down the street who had a young son.
 I often saw her car at their house down by the pool hill.

 He was my cousin, the driver.
 We were related somehow I don’t know.
-When I was younger, there were times we’d visit his parents’ house a few towns over, and he was often there, still young himself.
-In his late teens.
+When I was younger, there were times we’d visit his parents’ house a few towns over, and he was often there, still relatively young himself.
 He’d let me come into his room where music played.

 He handed me a die once when I visited.
 It was white, made of bone with black eyes.
 Later, when I was a teenager, I drilled a hole through and placed it on a ball chain necklace.